karllhughes/personal-blog-5/_posts/2018-04-08-one-year-conference-summary.markdown

 img: https://i.imgur.com/mo5k8d6.jpg
 tags: [conferences, speaking]
 ---

-For almost a year now I've been applying for (and speaking) at tech conferences.
+For over a year now I've been applying for (and speaking) at tech conferences.
 Midway through 2017, I made a goal for myself to speak at at least four conferences in a year, and I'm really happy to have accomplished that goal.

 Along the way, I've run into many other developers who asked me about how I got into speaking and what my process was like, so I wanted to put this post together as a resource for prospective tech conference speakers.
 Whether you're just starting your career out or you're retired, you can _definitely_ speak at a conference if that's something you want to do.
 Here's how I did it: